norc-heal/heal-data-pkg-guide/docs/intro/index.md

 <div markdown="1" style="background-color:rgba(0, 0, 0, 0.0470588); text-align:left; vertical-align: top; padding:10px 10px; margin-bottom: 10px;">

-Creating a data package facilitates the creation of a [shareable data package](shareable.md) that can be directly submitted to a repository, **fulfilling your HEAL data sharing requirements**.
+Creating a data package facilitates the creation of a [shareable data package](shareable.md) that 1) contains only study files you intend to share, 2) contains sufficient context for secondary users to understand and use the files you share, and replicate your study results, and 3) can be directly submitted to a repository, **fulfilling your HEAL data sharing requirements**.

 Creating a data package also has additional great benefits, including: